ISP and Domain Hosting

 - not damage, interfere with, charge, sell or dispose of the Customer Equipment;

-5. Customers Obligations
+5. Customer's Obligations

-Any Provider Equipment shall remain the property of Provider or its supplier(s) and the Customer shall at all times make this clear to its employees and third parties.
-Provider may modify, substitute, renew or add to the Provider Equipment from time to time at its absolute discretion.
+Any Clearstream Equipment shall remain the property of Clearstream or its supplier and the Customer shall at all times make this clear to its employees and third parties.
+Clearstream may modify, substitute, renew or add to Clearstream Equipment from time to time at its absolute discretion.

 The Customer undertakes:

 - to comply with all reasonable instructions Clearstream may notify to the Customer for use of Clearstream Equipment;

 - not to damage Clearstream Equipment and not to add modify or in any way interfere with the performance of Clearstream Equipment;